Benerd College

 Benerd College Faculty

-Laura Hallberg, Assistant Dean; Assistant Professor of Practice for Educational Innovation and Leadership; Program Lead: EdD in Transformative Action in Education (STK); Program Lead: MA in Leading for Social Impact (STK), 2018, BA, Humboldt State University 1993; MS, University of New England, 2009; EdD, University of New England, 2015, lhallberg@pacific.edu, on the Sacramento campus: Benerd House; on the Stockton campus: Benerd College Room 114
+Laura Hallberg, Associate Dean; Assistant Professor of Practice for Educational Innovation and Leadership, 2018, BA, Humboldt State University 1993; MS, University of New England, 2009; EdD, University of New England, 2015, lhallberg@pacific.edu, on the Sacramento campus: Benerd House; on the Stockton campus: Benerd College Room 114